SemanticBeeng/scala-js-example-app-cross/README.md

-# Example project showing "cross building" with Scala.js 0.6.0-M3.
+# Example project showing "cross building" with Scala.js 0.6.0-M3 and testing with uTest.

 #### 1. https://github.com/sjrd/scala-js-example-app/blob/cross/build.sbt
-Demonstrates use pf crossProject API from build.sbt Does not demonstrate shared code
+Demonstrates use pf crossProject API from build.sbt Does not demonstrate shared code from uTests.

 #### 2. https://github.com/sjrd/play-with-scalajs-example/blob/m3-with-cross-utest/project/Build.scala
 Demonstrates use of PlayScalaJS from a Build.scala (not build,sbt)